iz0926/CloneBot/README.md

 pip install pandas scikit-learn torch transformers tqdm tensorboardX
 ```

-4) Run the prepare_data.py script to preprocess and split the data:
+4) Run the 'prepare_data.py' script to preprocess and split the data:
 ```
 python prepare_data.py
 ```
-This script will generate train.csv and val.csv files from messages_history.csv
+This script will generate 'train.csv' and 'val.csv' files from 'messages_history.csv'

 If you are using a GPU and want to enable fp16 with Apex:
 - Install Apex